race-against-ai/module_vehicle_tracking_configurator/README.md

 To start the program using a video file, you will have to [download the video file](#download-pre-recorded-videos-optional) as described above.
 Then you can start the configurator and use it like normal.

 ## Possible Ideas for Improvement

+- Make it so that arrow-up and arrow-down can be used to change the selected config.
+(ROI <-> T-Points <-> Time Tracking)
+- Implement time tracking.
+- Give visual feedback if the config has been sent/received. (sent correctly / error received)